amshafisal/Lab-03/lab-3-plastic-waste.md

 use](https://ggplot2.tidyverse.org/reference/index.html#section-geoms).

 E8.
-Recreate the following plot, and interpret what you see in context of the data. \#ANSWER Ex8 Africa is the continent with the highest waste consumption and north America comes next but in the last place that she got 0.3 is oceania
+Recreate the following plot, and interpret what you see in context of the data. \#other ANSWER Ex8 geom\_smooth(make a good shape to eye in the presence of overpolting and help to see the curve data analyis is it another way) the coastal cities for plastic per capita and lowest population.
 ![](lab-3-plastic-waste_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

 Knit, *commit (with an appropriate message), and push your changes to